Ornge: Operation Remote Immunity

 Ornge provided logistical and operational leadership for Operation Remote Immunity, a public health initiative launched on February 1, 2021, in response to the COVID-19 pandemic.
 This operation aimed to deliver COVID-19 vaccines to residents of remote Indigenous communities in Northern Ontario, which faced heightened vulnerability to the virus due to factors like overcrowded housing, limited healthcare access, and the remoteness of the areas.

 Operation Remote Immunity was co-led by Ornge in collaboration with Ontario’s vaccine task force, Indigenous leaders, Indigenous organizations including the Nishnawbe Aski Nation and the Weeneebayko Area Health Authority, and local health units and authorities.
 Teams of healthcare professionals were trained before deploying to ensure that members were prepared to work respectfully and effectively within Indigenous communities.
 Indigenous leaders were directly involved in the planning and execution of the vaccination campaign to ensure that it aligned with community needs and values.

 Operation Remote Immunity deployed over 800 missions, reaching 31 fly-in First Nations communities and the town of Moosonee.
 By April 2021, nearly 25,000 doses of the Moderna COVID-19 vaccine had been administered, with approximately 14,000 people receiving their first dose and over 11,000 receiving their second dose.
 Over 90% of eligible individuals were vaccinated as a result of Operation Remote Immunity.
 Ornge also provided leadership for Operation Remote Immunity 2.0 which delivered the vaccine to young people aged 12 to 17.

+ICU Transports

+During the COVID-19 pandemic, Ornge had a leading role in the transport and care of intensive care unit (ICU) patients across Ontario.
+Specifically, Ornge assisted hospitals in managing patient capacity during COVID-19 by 'decanting' patients, which refers to the process of moving critically ill patients from one hospital's ICU to another hospital with more available capacity.
+This was done to alleviate overcrowding in overwhelmed ICUs by redistributing patients to less burdened facilities.
+The practice became common during the COVID-19 pandemic, as surges in ICU admissions, especially among ventilated COVID-19 patients, led to capacity issues in certain hospitals.
+This practice ensured that hospitals with stretched resources could maintain the ability to care for incoming critically ill patients.

+In 2020 and 2021, Ornge experienced a significant increase in demand for its services as hospitals faced capacity challenges.
+Patients were transported as far as 110 kilometers from Toronto to other hospitals, including in locations such as Barrie and Kingston.
+During a COVID-19 wave of infections between November 2020 and January 2021, Ornge transferred approximately 240 ICU patients, representing a 60% increase from the previous year.
+Many of these patients were COVID-19 positive or exhibited symptoms, and most were sedated and on ventilators.